matthiasrossini/foody/README.md

 To run the app on Google Cloud, you will need a GCP Account with a running instance, bucket and SQL.

-Then branch from the main branch to the GCP branch (damian_gcp)
+Then branch from the main branch to the GCP branch (damian_gcp_final) and create your own secrets.py keys according to your own GCP setup.

+The keys you will need from your SQL instance are: SQL_PASSWORD, SQL_PUBLIC_IP_ADDRESS, SQL_DATABASE_NAME e.g. SQL_PASSWORD = "password", SQL_PUBLIC_IP_ADDRESS = "00.000.000.00", SQL_DATABASE_NAME = "Foody"

+Now you should be able to copy your project to your Google Cloud Server (SCP) and run it via the IP address there.
+Enjoy! 🎉

 <br>